mattcaron/misc_notes/install.xubuntu.22.04.md

              # Nintendo Switch Pro Controller over bluetooth hidraw
              KERNEL=="hidraw*", KERNELS=="*057E:2009*", MODE="0666"

+  1. Set up the 8BitDo Ultimate controller

+         sudo apt install xboxdrv

+     To set perms and automatically run xboxdrv, add `/etc/udev/rules.d/99-8bitdo-ultimate.rules` with the contents of:

+         # 8BitDo Ultimate controller
+         SUBSYSTEM=="usb", ATTRS{idVendor}=="2dc8", ATTRS{idProduct}=="3106", MODE="0666"

+     Fix perms:

+         sudo chmod a+r /etc/udev/rules.d/99-8bitdo-ultimate.rules

+     And then kick it:

+         sudo udevadm control --reload-rules && sudo udevadm trigger

+     Once that is done, the following driver line will work:

+         /usr/bin/xboxdrv --device-by-id 2dc8:3106 --type xbox360

+     **Note:** this must be kept running in order for the controller to not time out and power off after about 2 minutes.

   1. Install Rise of The Triad (ROTT), symlink game files where expected, and configure it properly.